Tensor product of filtered $A_\infty$-algebras: Criterion for tensor product

-and the analogous equation for $0\times\beta_2$.
+and the analog for $0\times\beta_2$.
 These combine to prove the \Ai \ equation with one input.
 Finally, we can prove for $\gamma=\beta_1\times 0$ or $\gamma=0\times\beta_2$, and by straightforward computations.
-This finishes the proof of the \Ai \ equations, to complete the proof we just note that
+This finishes the proof of the \Ai \ equations.
+To complete the proof, we note that